momentum-design/momentum-ui/react/README.md

 [![license](https://img.shields.io/github/license/collab-ui/collab-ui.svg?color=blueviolet)](https://github.com/collab-ui/collab-ui/blob/master/react/LICENSE)

 **`Collab UI React`** is a resuable, component based, flexible React library available as npm module.
-It provides set of UI components and utilities based on the Symphony UX design and patterns.
+It provides set of UI components and utilities based on [Momentum Design](https://momentum.design).

 The git repo can be cloned from [collab-ui-react](https://github.com/collab-ui/collab-ui-react) at [https://github.com/collab-ui/collab-ui-react](https://github.com/collab-ui/collab-ui-react).

-Checkout the [documentation](http://react.collab-ui.com/) for documentation and live examples.
+Checkout the [documentation](https://momentum.design) for documentation and live examples.

 ## Goals
 * **Independent** — pick and use only the components you need.